See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsubsection{Evaluation Benchmarks}

-In addition to the test split of the state-control benchmark, we adopt the test splits of AndroidControl~\cite{li2024effects}, AITZ~\cite{zhang2024android}, and GUI-Odyssey~\cite{lu2024gui} to evaluate performance on general agentic tasks.
-Notably, following prior works~\cite{wu2025osatlas,qin2025ui,zhang2025agentcpmgui}, we adopt AndroidControl in two settings: (i) AndroidControl-H, where only high-level goals are provided, requiring agents to autonomously reason and make action decisions; and (ii) AndroidControl-L, where both high-level goals and low-level step instructions are provided, facilitating the reasoning and decision-making process.
-The detailed information for these agentic benchmarks is provided in Appendix~\ref{subappendix:detailsOfAgenticBenchmark}.
+In addition to the test split of the state-control benchmark, we adopt the test splits of AndroidControl~\cite{li2024effects}, AITZ~\cite{zhang2024android}, and GUI-Odyssey~\cite{lu2025guiodyssey} to evaluate general agentic performance.
+Following prior works~\cite{wu2025osatlas,qin2025ui,zhang2025agentcpmgui}, we adopt AndroidControl in two settings: (i) AndroidControl-H, with only high-level goals requiring autonomous reasoning; and (ii) AndroidControl-L, with both high-level goals and low-level step instructions to guide decision-making.
+Details of these benchmarks are provided in Appendix~\ref{subappendix:detailsOfAgenticBenchmark}.

-To further assess real-world applicability, we construct a dynamic evaluation benchmark consisting of 20 real-world toggle control tasks.
-This benchmark is implemented on the Android emulator from AndroidStudio\footnote{\url{https://developer.android.com/studio}} and built upon the AndroidWorld framework~\cite{rawles2025androidworld}, enabling evaluation under dynamic and realistic mobile environments.
-Additional details of this benchmark are provided in Appendix~\ref{subappendix:detailsOfDynamicEvaluationBenchmark}.
+To further assess real-world applicability, we build a dynamic evaluation benchmark containing 20 real-world toggle control tasks.
+This benchmark is implemented on the emulator from AndroidStudio and built upon the AndroidWorld framework~\cite{rawles2025androidworld}, enabling evaluation in dynamic mobile environments.
+Details are provided in Appendix~\ref{subappendix:detailsOfDynamicEvaluationBenchmark}.